curl/curl/docs/SSLCERTS.md

 ----------

-If libcurl was built with Schannel or Secure Transport support (the native SSL libraries included in Windows and Mac OS X), then this does not apply to you.
+If libcurl was built with Schannel or Secure Transport support (the native SSL libraries included in Windows and macOS), then this does not apply to you.
 Scroll down for details on how the OS-native engines handle SSL certificates.
 If you are not sure, then run "curl -V" and read the results.
 If the version string says `Schannel` in it, then it was built with Schannel